-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; mitral valve prolapse; left ventricular dysfunction (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; mitral valve prolapse; heart failure (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol Succinate ER 100 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for Logo 832